microsoft/hands-on-lab-acs-teams/docs/workshop.md

 }
 ```

 As you can see, the `sendMessage` method takes a `chatThreadClient` object and a `content` parameter.
-The `senderDisplayName` is the name of the user who sends the message.
+You can find more options regarding this method such as adding a sender display name in the documentation.

 In the `startCall` method, you will need to add a listener to the messages of this call: